THE FORMER D.S.R. WYOMING TERMINAL

 |

-As the DSR entered the 1960s the department would find itself struggling to survive,l as revenue and ridership numbers
+As the DSR entered the 1960s, the department would find itself struggling to survive, as revenue and ridership

-continued to plummet. l One immediate solution sought to alleviate the self–supporting department from the burden of
+numbers continued to plummet.
+One immediate solution sought to alleviate the self-supporting department from the

-On Monday, September 30, 1963, the Wyoming Terminal was closed and the property later sold to a trucking firm.
+On Monday, September 30, 1963, the Wyoming Terminal would close and the property later sold to a trucking

-The DSR would use the $554,000 it received from the sale of the terminal to pay for equipping two-way radios on the
+firm.
+The DSR would use the $554,000 it received from the sale of the terminal to pay for equipping two-way radios

-DSR's fleet of 1,500 buses.
-Today, all of the former Wyoming Terminal buildings still remain standing and are part of
+on the DSR's fleet of 1,500 buses.
+Today, all of the former Wyoming Terminal buildings still remain standing and

-and Wyoming, was retained by the city and served as the relocated Wyoming Loop turn-around for the Grand Belt,
+Michigan and Wyoming, was retained by the city and served as the relocated Wyoming Loop turn-around for the

-Michigan and Wyoming bus lines.
-Today, if one was to visit the intersection of Wyoming and Michigan Avenues, they
+Grand Belt, Michigan and Wyoming bus lines.
+Today, if one was to visit that intersection of Wyoming and

 This July 1963 Detroit News photo shows the Wyoming Avenue side of the former DSR Wyoming Terminal.
 This view looks south, with Wyoming Avenue located just outside the fence (extreme right).
 The original office building (left) was built in 1930, while the two coach fueling buildings were erected later—the oldest addition in 1943, fuel/wash bays #9–12 added in 1957.
 (Walter P. Reuther Library, Wayne State University photo #29985 — see disclaimer below)